The benefits of attending a diabetes course

-When someone is first diagnosed with diabetes (whether it is Type 1 or Type 2), the National Institute of Health and Clinical Excellence (NICE) guidelines recommend they should attend a structured education programme.
-This is because structured education programmes are considered to be an essential component of effective diabetes management.
+When someone is first diagnosed with diabetes (whether it is Type 1 or Type 2), the National Institute of Health and Clinical Excellence (NICE) guidelines recommend they should attend a structured education programme - a diabetes course.
+This is because diabetes courses are considered to be an essential component of effective diabetes management.

-There is much research behind structured education programmes which demonstrate they do help people with diabetes to manage their condition better.
+There is much research behind diabetes courses which demonstrate they do help people with diabetes to manage their condition better.
 A review of 21 studies showed significant reductions in blood-sugar levels at 6 months, 12 months and 2 years, as well as significant improvements in knowledge, self-management skills and empowerment.

-Find out more about the structured education programmes available near your home or workplace by doing a postcode search on this website.
+Find out more about the diabetes courses available near your home or workplace by doing a postcode search on this website.
 It is easy to register for a course near you.